Nebelmischling/LumiaExpansionPacks/OtherChanges/LandoFeedback.md

 # Lando's Feedback, Fixes, and Fanangling

 This is a sheet of my harebrained edits and mitigations to Lucid Loom and such.
+All NEW features that aren't dedicated to improvement are on my Features sheet instead.

+## Emergency Fix Recommendations for Prolix

+If I had to personally recommend priorities based on recent feedback from users in the channel, they would be:

+1. Move the chat history to above zipbomb
+2. Lumia is impersonating user too much, look at my alternate non-sov hand step 7 below for a brute force fix and also use global positioning tracker instead of auto loom tracking or hidden ledger (it moves the story forward too much)
+3. Change {{user}} in sov hand toggle to be <user> (Nested handlebar fix)

+---

 ## Chat History movement